 We will refrain from a formal semantic analysis of the proposed kinds of probabilistic instructions.
-The reasons for doing so are as follows: \begin{itemize} \item In the non-probabilistic case, the subject reduces to the semantics of program algebra.
+When we started with the work reported upon in this paper, the reasons for doing so were as follows: \begin{itemize} \item In the non-probabilistic case, the subject reduces to the semantics of \PGA.
 Although it seems obvious at first sight, different models, reflecting different levels of abstraction, can and have been distinguished (see e.g.~\cite{BL02a}).
 Probabilities introduce a further ramification. \item What we consider sensible is to analyse this double ramification fully.
 What we consider less useful is to provide one specific collection of design decisions and working out its details as a proof of concept. \item We notice that for process algebra the ramification of semantic options after the incorporation of probabilistic features is remarkable, and even frustrating (see e.g.~\cite{GSS95a,JLY01a}).
-There is no reason to expect that the situation is much simpler here. \item Once that a semantic strategy is mainly judged on its preparedness for a setting with multi-threading, the subject becomes intrinsically complex (like the preparedness for a setting with arbitrary interleaving complicates the semantic modelling of deterministic processes in process algebra). \item We believe that a choice for a catalogue of kinds of probabilistic instructions can be made beforehand.
+There is no reason to expect that the situation is much simpler here. \item Once that a semantic strategy is mainly judged on its preparedness for a setting with multi-threading, the subject becomes intrinsically complex -- like the preparedness for a setting with arbitrary interleaving complicates the semantic modeling of deterministic processes in process algebra. \item We believe that a choice for a catalogue of kinds of probabilistic instructions can be made beforehand.
 Even if that choice will turn out to be wrong, because prolonged forthcoming semantic analysis may give rise to new, more natural, kinds of probabilistic instructions, it can at this stage best be driven by direct intuitions. \end{itemize}